vladsar/tm_test/README.md

 ```

 P.S.
-Postman collection is in the root folder
+Postman collection is in the root folder.
+Pay attention at the base_url variable of the collection